How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 how long does dry ice stay cold

-Place the wrapped-up bundle of dry ice at the bottom of the cooler.
-After that, pour a layer of regular ice on top.
+• Place the wrapped-up bundle of dry ice at the bottom of the cooler

-Once everything’s in place, pour another layer of regular ice over the top of all of the items.
-This top layer should be quite thick to insulate the contents from the heating effect of the sun boring down on the top lid (if you plan on bringing the cooler outside.)
-As such, pour as much ice as possible until they bury the item or at least reaches the lid.
-You will want to have as little air and empty space as possible inside of the cooler once you’re done.
+This top layer should be thick to insulate the contents from the heating effect of the sun boring down on the top lid (if you plan on bringing the cooler outside).
+Until the item is buried or at least approaches the lid, add as much ice as you can.
+You want to have as little air and empty space as possible inside the cooler once you're done.

 How to Pack Frozen Items